-1. RBI vide notification dated 7 April 2021 has announced a one time measure that un-utilised ECB proceeds drawn down before 1 March 2020, may be parked in term deposits with banks up to 1 March 2022 in order to provide relief to borrowers who could not utilise the proceeds due to the impact of COVID-19.
+1. RBI vide notification dated 7 April 2021, has announced a one-time measure that un-utilised ECB proceeds drawn down before 1 March 2020, may be parked in term deposits with banks up to 1 March 2022 in order to provide relief to borrowers who could not utilise the proceeds due to the impact of COVID-19.

 • The Rules come into effect on 1 April 2021.

-• Also amends Form 3CD:
+• They also amend Form 3CD:

 (i) clause 8A, to include Sections 115BAC, 115BAD,

 ii) clause 17 , to include details of transfer of land or building for consideration less than the value referred to in Sections 43CA/50C and whether such transfer falls under fourth proviso to Sec.
 56(2)(x) or second proviso to Sec.
 43CA (both inserted by Finance Act, 2021) allowing 20% variation in consideration for transfer,

 (iii) clause 18, to include details of adjustments made to WDV u/s 115BAC/115BAD (special provision for individuals, HUFs/ Cooperative Societies) and intangible asset due to exclusion of the value of goodwill, and

 iv) clause 32, to include details of brought forward losses/ depreciation allowance having regard to special provisions u/s 115BAC/115BAD in addition to Sec.
 115BAA;

 Omits clause 36 (applicable to Dividend Distribution Tax)x

 Ministry of Finance notifies India-Iran DTAA by exercising powers u/s 90(1);